jiya19g/Hospital-Management-System/README.md

 - **Database**: MySQL
 - **Server**: Apache (XAMPP)

-## How to Run the Auto/Taxi Stand Management Project Using PHP and MySQL
+## How to Run Project Using PHP and MySQL

 1. Download the zip file.
 2. Extract the file and copy the `hospital` folder.